AusDTO/gov-au-content-guide/_entries/2016-05-04-contractions.md

 published: true
 ---

-When 2 adjacent words are contracted into 1, an apostrophe is used to show that letters have been left out.
+Use contractions carefully to make content easier for users.

+**For example**

+> 'Don't register first.
+We can't do it until we meet you' is easier for a user than 'Do not register first.
+We cannot do it until we meet you'.

-Be aware that low-literacy users, or people from non-English speaking backgrounds may find contractions difficult to understand.
+Remember that low-literacy users and people from non-English speaking backgrounds may find contractions difficult to understand.

 Always consider the context, for example don’t use contractions in forms.